sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 {{< /language-toggle >}}

-Secrets that target a HashiCorp Vault always have an `id` as shown in the following example:
+Secrets that target a HashiCorp Vault are configured as shown in the following example:

 {{< language-toggle >}}